mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 #### Summary of authenticity- COMMENT OR MOVE

 Javascript as coding language, Phaser as a game making framework and Glitch as a code environment, are highly authentic and used by both professional coders and enthusiasts alike. -->

-## Digital gaming and making culture

-Casual and retro games played by both adults and children are increasingly available via smart phones and home consoles.
-The nostalgia around such games and the associated aesthetics of cuteness creates a potential for connection between younger and older players [@boyle_retro-futurism_2017].
-The sustained popularity of retro games together with easy-to-use game making tools and code frameworks provides an entry point for game players into game making cultures which is reflected in the success of amateur games publishing websites like itch.io [@garda_nostalgia_2014].

-Building on the concept of participatory culture [@jenkins_confronting_2009], where x and y, there are several streams of activity that are important to reference as foundational context for this study.

-### On  Gaming

-The work of Livingstone is foundational in the area of home learning of digital technologies[@livingstone_digital_2018].

-Research exploring home game playing and digital activity uncovers material that families may bring into a non-formal game making process.

-One of the reasons that I was interested to shift to game making was the potential that seemed to be present for intergenerational work based around retro gaming based on its place in public memory [@heineman_public_nodate].
-The place in public memory of retro games is complex but for older participants, the effect of nostalgia is significant.

-What era and technologies constitute retro games can be disputed, however for this study I use a definition of early arcade games from the 1970s and early 1980s and early generation of home consoles Atari 2600, Nes, Snes and Megadrive before the advent of 3D graphics.

-Retro games have a particular aesthetic driven by graphical limitations and the simplified game mechanics which are due to the limited capabilities of the hardware and storage space involved.

-### Home making and consuming of media

-Messing around and affinity groups.
-Ito's work on  and naturalistic studies of digital use and creativity in the home including the value of informal playing around [@ito_connected_2013-1; @ito_hanging_2010], and Gee and the process of tapping into affinity groups and affinity spaces [@gee_what_2004].
-Gee's (2004b) work on games and associated culture as learning experiences is founded on his understanding of how the engender a shared discourse and emerging identities .

-In addition, maker culture more generally is relevant due to the alignment with tinkering as educational practice in stem education, supported by family involvement and brokering of experiences.
-The details of tinkering as a pedagogical practice are explored in more detail in the literature review of this thesis.

-## Context of Home Education and family learning

-The move to family learning as a context suited the trajectory of my interests and the opportunities available as part of University context.

-Many professional programmers began with support provided by family.

-Barron and Livingstone have outlined the advantages and processes involved in family involvement of technology use and learning in the home.
-There is clearly an inequality of access to these well paid profession that the development of the computing curriculum and the skills based and creative process focus that was part of the initial narrative is laudable the aims of equality.

-However the practical and and cultural difficulties of undertaking a project-based approach withing the curriculum are significant.
-Factors of difficulties associated with technology projects compound difficulties.

-In this research I made the decisions not to focus on the adaptation  of a  informal club approach to the restrictions of in-school classes but rather instead to embrace key elements of it and to explore processes in situ.
-While the context of home education is not a core to the goals of this research it is important to situate this study accurately.

-**Outline of the home eduction context of this study:** The processes and motivations driving of home education are varied [@fensham-smith_invisible_2021].
-Classic ideas of reasons for HE include pedagogy and ideology [@galen_home_1991] [@rothermel_can_2003], and often both.
-My involvement with home ed networks stemmed from University outreach work.
-In the following section I draw on relevant research to identify characteristics and motivations of the networks and families that I tapped into.

-- Unschooling, Holt, drawing out interests of children in everyday activities and facilitating learning around that [@gray_challenges_2013]
-- Webs of learning Illich - home ed families active in identifying networks to tap into [@doroudi_relevance_2023] has a relevance with social networking groups and email lists used by home educators to share and align activities.